You need support and inspiration as you write your story

 You want to gain clarity about your message, your what, and your why

 You’re ready to craft a story that will resonate with others

-A writing coach helps the writer focus, provides an objective perspective, and guides and encourages every step of the way.
+A writing coach helps you focus, provides an objective perspective, and guides and encourages you every step of the way.
 A writing coach is like having your own personal cheering section—someone who will spur you on and celebrate each success along the way with you.

 What I Offer As a Writing Coach

-I will coach you to create a writing life in which you’ll thrive—assisting you with finding the time and motivation to write and helping you to overcome any obstacles that may appear along the way.
+I will coach you to create a writing life in which you’ll thrive—assisting you with finding the time and motivation to write and helping you to overcome any obstacles that may appear along the way, including the voice of the inner critic.
 In the process, you get the best of all worlds, discovering that writing is not a chore to be checked off but a profoundly enriching experience to be enjoyed.